The Nation's First

 Between April and November of 1941, the 26th Division left Camp Edwards to participate in the Carolina Maneuvers and the Coastal Patrol, while other National Guard and Army Divisions came to train at Camp Edwards.
 The 26th Division returned to Camp Edwards on December 6, 1941, with the expectation of completing their year of service within the month.
 The bombing of Pearl Harbor on December 7, 1941, and the subsequent declaration of war by the United States, resulted in extension of federal service for all of the Division through 1944.

-The MMR During World War II
+Expand List item 499Collapse List item 499 The MMR During World War II

 During World War II, Camp Edwards and the MMR served several major units and a variety of activities associated with troop training.